supremethapa/Udacity-DeepRL-Project3/README.md

 For instructions on how to setup and run this project go to the [starter code section.](https://github.com/tommytracey/DeepRL-P3-Collaboration-Competition#project-starter-code)
 ##### &nbsp;

-The write-up below is also available [here as a blog post](https://medium.com/@thomastracey/training-two-agents-to-play-tennis-8285ebfaec5f).

 ## Project Background: Why Multi-agent RL Matters
 For artificial intelligence (AI) to reach its full potential, AI systems need to interact safely and efficiently with humans, as well as other agents.
 There are already environments where this happens on a daily basis, such as the stock market.
 And there are future applications that will rely on productive agent-human interactions, such as self-driving cars and other autonomous vehicles.